Skip to content.

 Prior to joining McCarthy Tétrault, Amy practiced at a leading intellectual property boutique firm, where she honed her skills in patent and trademark prosecution and other intellectual property matters.
 Following law school, she served as a law clerk at the Federal Court in Ottawa.
 She has also guest lectured on intellectual property law at the Continuing Legal Education Society of British Columbia, the University of British Columbia and the University of Victoria.

-Amy received a B.A.Sc. in Engineering Physics (Computer Science Option) from the University of British Columbia in 2002 and an LL.B., from the University of Victoria in 2005.
+Amy received a B.A.Sc. in Engineering Physics (Computer Science Option) with distinction from the University of British Columbia in 2002 and an LL.B. from the University of Victoria in 2005.
 She was called to the British Columbia bar in 2007 and was recognized for practice before the Canadian Patent Office and Canadian Trademark Office in 2008, and the United States Patent Office in 2009.

-Amy is an active member of her community and was a nominee for the 2018 YWCA Women of Distinction Awards in the Community Champion category in recognition of her volunteer efforts and community leadership with cloth diapering advocacy and poverty relief organizations.
+Amy is an active member of her community and has been mentoring other lawyers since 2015 through the Canadian Bar Association’s Women Lawyers Forum mentorship program.
+In addition, since 2014 she has been engaged in cloth diapering advocacy and education and poverty relief organizations, and she is a past nominee for the YWCA Women of Distinction Awards in the Community Champion category in recognition of her volunteer efforts in these areas.